chitru/django-backend-starter/README.md

 # Secret Key in base.py
 SECRET_KEY=yourdjangosecretkey
 ```
+`backendenv` is the virtual environment.
+You can create you own virtual environment.
+And run it with `.\backendenv\bin\activate` on windows or `source backendenv/bin/activate` on Mac/Linux.

 Run `docker compose up`

 - `demoapp` is an starter app that gives basic concept of django app with CRUD and token authentication.

 To generate your app start with `django startapp <appname>`

 # Coding Convention

-I would first read Linus's coding style [Link](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://slurm.schedmd.com/coding_style.pdf)
+I would first read Linus's coding style [Link](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/<https://slurm.schedmd.com/coding_style.pdf)>
 For HTML/CSS I would go through this [link](https://google.github.io/styleguide/htmlcssguide.html#Background)
 If you are using any JS fw for frontend you can read this [link](https://github.com/ryanmcdermott/clean-code-javascript)

 # Remember

-- Formatting of code is done with `black` package from PyPi, Install `pip install black` and run `black {source_file_or_folder}` remember to push to main after formatting.
+- Formatting of code is done with `black` package from PyPi, Your environment should have the package.
+Just run `black {source_file_or_folder}` remember to push to main after formatting.